 They spent around an hour and a half there, talking to the church's own volunteers (including the kitchen staff), the support groups and many of those coming in for the breakfast.
-A number of interviews were carried out, which were broadcast the they following day when host Nicky of re Campbell broadcast from the church.
-Nick
+A number of interviews were carried out.

 Pier Avenue Baptist church member Phil Roberts (right) is interviewed by Nicky Campbell (centre)